 Machine users have a number of advantages: they never depart your company; you can assign them just the permissions they need; no human ever logs in as a machine user, so they only show up in audit logs when used in your automations; and you can share access to a single machine user account across your team by using a secrets management tool (a topic you’ll learn more about in Part 8).

 However, machine users also have two major drawbacks.
 First, you have to copy their credentials around manually, which is tedious and error-prone.
-Second, the credentials you’re copying are typically long-lived credentials, which don’t expire for a long time (if ever), so if these credentials are ever leaked, there is a potentially indefinite window of time during which they could be exploited.
+Second, the credentials you’re copying are typically long-lived credentials, so if these credentials are ever leaked, there is an extended window of time during which they could be exploited.

 With some tools, machine users are the best you can do, but these days, some systems support automatically-provisioned credentials, as described in the next section.